valkey-io/valkey-doc/topics/valkey-bundle.md

     docker pull valkey/valkey-bundle
     ```

-    This command downloads the most recent stable image of the Valkey Bundle, which includes the Valkey server along with the preloaded modules.
+    This command downloads the most recent stable image of Valkey Bundle, which includes the Valkey server along with the preloaded modules.

     The Valkey Bundle image also supports multiple tags, allowing you to control the specific version and operating system base.
 This allows for more control over the environment, whether you’re aiming for a reproducible build (using a version like 8.1-bookworm) or a minimal footprint (alpine variant).